-You may designate a percentage of your paycheck to be contributed to your workplace retirement plan as Roth contributions.
+You may designate a percentage of your paycheck to be contributed to your workplace retirement plan as a Roth contribution.
 Roth contributions are considered optional and are made on an after-tax basis.
 Roth accounts were designed to combine the benefits of saving in your tax-deferred workplace savings plan with the advantage of avoiding taxes on your money when you make withdrawals in retirement.
-Think of contributions to your workplace retirement plan as having three separate buckets: pretax, Roth, and after-tax.